 - An identity check

 - A barred list check

 - An enhanced DBS check

 - A prohibition from teaching check

 - A check of professional qualifications, where required

 - A check to determine the individual's right to work in the UK

 - Additional checks for those who have lived or worked outside of the UK

+- A section 128 check for those in management positions

 - Any other information deemed relevant.

 If any checks have been conducted for volunteers or Governors, these may also be recorded on the SCR.
-If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, the risk assessment will be recorded.
+If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, (with/without a barred list check, depending on whether they are in regulated activity), the risk assessment will be recorded.

-The details of an individual will be removed from the SCR once they no longer work at the school.
+The details of an individual will be removed from the SCR once they no longer work or volunteer at the school.

-33. Review
+34. Review

-This Policy is subject to ongoing review; however, will be reviewed no later than September 2023.
+This Policy is subject to ongoing review; however, will be reviewed no later than September 2024.
 All staff have received a copy of this policy.